anishjha93/zerocode-wiki/Home.md

-**Testing REST apis with Zero Code JSON based BDD test framework lib**
+**Testing REST apis with Zero Code JSON based BDD test framework lib.
+Great tool for test automation!**

 Get rid of lot of boilerplate codes!
 Learn how the ZeroCode testing library will make your life easier.